lkananen/parkdude-backend/README.md

 - Node version 10.x or newer (https://nodejs.org/en/)
 - PostgreSQL database (instructions below)
 - Copy file `env/app.dev.example.env` as `env/app.dev.env` and modify if necessary.
+- Copy file `env/app.test.example.env` as `env/app.test.env` and modify if necessary.

 There are many ways to set up the database, but one of the easiest ways is docker.

 Database setup with docker:

-1. `docker run --rm --name parkdude-db -e POSTGRES_PASSWORD=password -p 5432:5432 -v parkdude-db-volume:/var/lib/postgresql/data -d postgres:11.5` Creates docker container and assigns it with a volume.
+1. `docker run --name parkdude-db -e POSTGRES_PASSWORD=password -p 5432:5432 -v parkdude-db-volume:/var/lib/postgresql/data -d postgres:11.5` Creates docker container and assigns it with a volume.
 Different password can be selected.
 Note that [Postgres 12 does not currently work correctly with Typeorm](https://github.com/typeorm/typeorm/issues/4573), so version 11 should be used.
 2. `docker exec parkdude-db createdb -U postgres parkdude` Creates the database
 3. `docker exec parkdude-db createdb -U postgres parkdude-test` Creates the database that's used for the tests.
 4. `npm run typeorm:migrate` To apply database migrations.
 Needs to be run whenever migrations change (see Database migrations section for more details).